 The Black Box technique can test particular functions or features of the software.
-This testing checks User Interface, Database, API, Security under test.
+Functional testing checks User Interface, Database, API, and Security under test.
 For Example, if the right pin is entered, money can be transferred, and the transaction fails if the incorrect pin is entered.

 Examples of Functional Testing are:

 - Unit Testing

 - Sanity Testing